 In addition to the protections offered under the PPPR Act and EPOAs, victims of elder abuse can apply to the Family Court for a protection order under the Domestic Violence Act 1995.
 This can be done, with the assistance of a lawyer, by the elderly person or by someone else on their behalf if they are incapable or too frightened to make an application.

-If you’d like to seek help for yourself or if you suspect that someone you know is experiencing elder abuse, please get in touch with Neil or contact reception.
-Neil is the Chairman of Age Concern North Shore, so he can arrange access to Age Concern’s free elder abuse response service and provide legal advice in relation to elder law.
+If you’d like to seek help for yourself or if you suspect that someone you know is experiencing elder abuse, please contact reception.

 This article is brief and general in nature.
 You should not treat this article as legal advice and should seek professional advice before taking any action in relation to the matters dealt with in this article.
 Armstrong Murray accepts no liability for losses suffered by any person or organisation who may rely directly or indirectly on this article.